LinhNguyen-MyLi/Collection-Analysis-PowerBi/README.md

 # Collection_Anlysis_PowerBi
 ## **Introduction:**
-We have a dataset Operation System Collection Performance of a Bank X. One of their main core activities is collection debt via several smaller companies.
+We have a dataset Operation Collection Performance of a Bank X in 2020 and 2021.
+One of their main core activities is collection debt via several smaller companies (co-opperators).

 ## **Dataset structure:**